OpenMoonRay/openmoonray-docs/docs/moonray/maps/TransformSpaceMap.md

         default: None

-        <p>an alternate object to use when transforming to/from 'object' space</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">an alternate object to use when transforming to/from 'object' space</p>

     <h3>to_space</h3>